rackerlabs/support-how-to/content/cloud-files/set-up-cloud-files-and-acls.md

 Swift is a helpful tool, but it has some limitations.
-The most significant issue occurs when an `RBAC_USER` who does not have access to Cloud Files and only Read/Write access to they container that they specify attempts to upload a file by using a command like the following example:
+The most significant issue occurs when an `RBAC_USER` who does not have access to Cloud Files and has only read/write access to the container that they specify attempts to upload a file by using a command like the following example:

     swift -A https://auth.api.rackspacecloud.com/v1.0 -U RBAC_USER -K $API_KEY upload ACL_Container testfile